 For a long time, the traditional top-down leadership model was widely adopted in the majority of companies all around the world.

 In the past, it served companies well because it allowed executives to hold a firm grip of the organization on every level, holding all of the decision-making power.

-Although it has served well, the model is becoming outdated and impractical, especially in the context of Lean management.
+Although it has served well, the model is becoming outdated and impractical, especially in the context of Lean project management.

-This is because of many of the common practices in traditional management conflict with the 5 principles on which the Lean methodology is built.
+This is because of many of the common practices in traditional management conflict with the 5 principles of Lean.

 There are 8 major differences between shared leadership and top-down management models.
 In the context of Lean, the traditional model can prove to be quite limiting since: